shiroa

 shiroa build path/to/book

-The --workspace option specifies the root directory of typst source files, which is like the --root option of typst-cli.
-It is interpreted relative to current work directory of shiroa process.
+The --root--root option specifies the root directory for typst source files.
+It is interpreted relative to current work directory of shiroashiroa process.

 For example.
-When a book is created with the main file book-project1/book.typ, and you want to access a template file with path common/book-template.typ, please build it with following command:
+When a book is created with the main file book-project1/book.typbook-project1/book.typ, and you want to access a template file with path common/book-template.typcommon/book-template.typ, please build it with following command:

 shiroa build -w . book-project1